NzoCs/Learning-point-processes/README.md

 ### Step 1.
 Installation

-This project uses modern Python packaging with `pyproject.toml` for simplified dependency management.
+This project uses modern Python packaging with `pyproject.toml` and `uv` for fast dependency management.

 #### Prerequisites

-- Python 3.8 or higher
+- **uv** (replaces pip and venv) - [Install from here](https://docs.astral.sh/uv/getting-started/installation/)
-- pip 21.3+ (for full pyproject.toml support)
+- Python 3.8 or higher (uv can install this automatically)

 #### Quick Installation